dcog989/markdown/Markdown Quick Reference.md

-# H1 - Markdown Quick Ref
+# H1 - Markdown Quick Reference

 ## H2 - headings should have blank lines before and after